spiral/docs/docs/en/cookbook/quick-start.md

 your entities.

 Enable the Cycle Bridge `Spiral\Cycle\Bootloader\ScaffolderBootloader` bootloader to use commands that create entities and repositories.
-Add the bootloader to `APP`:
+Add the bootloader to `LOAD`:

 ```diff app/src/Application/Kernel.php
 --- a/app/src/Application/Kernel.php